The Hand That Holds The Quill

 Although the play centers on Jacob Shallus and his family, the main character of the play is 1787 Philadelphia.
 Jacob is among the city’s middle-class citizens struggling to make ends meet.
 Philadelphia welcomes white and wealthy convention delegates to town, along with their white and wealthy wives.
 Freed Africans also populate the city, and–led by Absalom Jones–they are calling for abolition of slavery.
 The Hand That Holds The Quill brings all these people together in one place to debate the most controversial issue of 1787.

 The Constitution is not perfect; nor are the men who drafted it.
 The Hand That Holds The Quill makes these thoughts abundantly clear.
 But as the 250th anniversary of the United States of America approaches in 2026, the theatre world needs The Hand That Holds The Quill to challenge, engage, educate, and entertain (the music will make folks smile and tap their feet) the electorate.
-Cindy is looking for a theatre in or around Philadelphia to workshop The Hand That Holds The Quill.
+Cindy is looking for a theatre to workshop The Hand That Holds The Quill.
 Please contact her with any questions, suggestions, or requests for script samples.

 Meet Cindy Rock Dlugolecki